torrejonv/teranode/docs/services/assetServer.md

 ## 4. Use Cases

 ### 4.1.
-HTTP and Websockets
+HTTP

-The Asset Service exposes the following HTTP and Websocket methods:
+The Asset Service exposes the following HTTP methods:

 ### 4.1.1. getTransaction() and getTransactions()